MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_display_name.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: v-jimseaman
+ms.author: mikeam
 title: Item Documentation - minecraft:display_name
 ms.prod: gaming
+description: "A reference document detailing the 'display_name' item component"
 ---

 # Item Documentation - minecraft:display_name

 `minecraft:display_name` sets the item display name within Minecraft: Bedrock Edition.
 This component may also be used to pull from the localization file by referencing a key from it.

 ## Parameters